Lung Cancer Clinical Trial

 Suspected of or diagnosed with non-small cell lung cancer (NSCLC).

 Must be clinically able, at investigator discretion, to undergo additional core needle biopsy passes (up to four) during their biopsy from a tumor site that yields a biopsy of at least 10 mm in length, and ideally longer.
-These additional core needle biopsies can be through the primary tumor site (lung) or a metastatic site amenable to additional passes (e.g. liver or lymph nodes).
+These additional core needle biopsies will be collected from a metastatic site amenable to additional passes (e.g. liver or lymph nodes).
+Core needle biopsy passes may also be collected from the primary tumor site (lung) if it can be accessed at no risk of pneumothorax (e.g., large, lateral tumor), and the site is amenable to additional passes per the clinical investigator.

-Must be eligible based on investigator discretion to receive CPI monotherapy or combination therapy (e.g., combining two CPIs such as anti-PD-1 plus anti-CTLA-4) or CPI therapy in combination with chemotherapy or genome-targeted therapy; Must be treatment-naïve at the time of biopsy if newly diagnosed; If patient had Stage I, II, or III cancer and has now progressed to metastatic they cannot have received any anti-cancer treatment for at least 2 months prior to biopsy.
+Must be eligible based on investigator discretion to receive ICI monotherapy or combination therapy (e.g., combining two ICIs such as anti-PD-1 plus anti-CTLA-4) or ICI therapy in combination with chemotherapy or genome-targeted therapy; Must be treatment-naïve at the time of biopsy if newly diagnosed; If patient had Stage I, II, or III cancer and have progressed to metastatic they cannot have received any anti-cancer treatment for at least 2 months prior to biopsy.

 Must plan to receive standard of care systemic anti-cancer treatment after the biopsy.